Using the Application Jobs Add-in

 Using parameters

-When you are running a job on demand via dashboard or toolbelt, you can pass it parameters (if it is written to accept them).
+When you run a job you can pass it parameters (if it is written to accept them).

 Notation